Siarl/sd-project-2020-VU/docs/assignment2.md

 ## State machine diagrams
 Author(s): Claudia Grigoras

-<b> Game Class - State Machine Diagram </b>
+**Game Class - State Machine Diagram**
 ![State Machine Diagram - Game](images/SMDGame.jpeg)

 This diagram represents the finite number of states for the game class.
 This is the class that initializes the game and that ensures that the commands are being read, are valid and then run.

 The first state after the initial state within the state machine diagram is the "Initialize Game".
 Within this state, as it can be seen within the code as well, everything is initialized and thus creating objects of all other classes to be called later on within the other states.
 The main effect (activity) that will be transitioned through this state is the listener, as the listener is used within the next state "Start Game".

 "Start Game" is a composite state, whereas there are a few internal activities.
 First of all, at the entry the state gets the listener in order to operate other activities.
 Then in order to actually start the game, the listener is being run (actively listening to changes inputted within the terminal), and the current scene id is set according to the first scene id of the game.
 Then at exiting this state, a command string has been read.

 This string is transitioned to the next state which is "Read Command".
 This, same as the previous state, is a composite state.
 At entry, the state gets the string command, and as an internal activity, checks this command to see whether it is valid or not.
 If the command is not valid, then the next state is the flow final.
 If it is valid, at exit, the command is evaluated as being valid.
 This command is then transitioned to the "Handle Command" state, again a composite state.

 The state "Handle Command" gets the valid command at entry, and then runs the scene for that command (for which the next state machine diagram is being provided below).
 Upon exiting this state, the scene will change to a new scene and new commands need to be read.
 Therefore, the state transitions back to "Read Command" if there is an event e = listener where the guard (condition) is g = new command, so that e[g]/string command.
 These states will loop between themselves repeatedly, unless it reads an invalid command.

-<b> Scene Class - State Machine Diagram </b>
+**Scene Class - State Machine Diagram**
 ![State Machine Diagram - Scene](images/SMDScene.png)

 The state machine diagram for the scene class is a bit more complex than the game class, as it has more states.

 This class is being called by the previous class (game), and we could see within the previous diagram when it was called.
 Therefore, after the pseudostate "initial state", this class starts directly with a transition that has the activity/effect "command".

 The next state is to make sure to store/get this string command, therefore the name "Get Command", a simple state that makes sure the string is being received.
 This state transitions with the same string that has received/stored to the next state.

 The next state is the "Handle Command".
 This state only has as an internal activity to check this string, and to then transition to a decision node in order to match it.

 From the Handle Command state there are four alternate paths for the states transitions.
 All of these depends on reading the string command and comparing it to different strings.

 The first alternate transition is when the condition command == "inspect" is met.
 Then, the following state is the "Inspect Command" composite state.
 Within this state, at entry, it gets the command, and as an activity it searches all the items within the scene it is in.
 At exit, it writes these items to the terminal, and then it reaches its final state.